stoeps13/connections-doc/source/admin/migrate/t_sbs_migrate_data.md

 .

+!!! note
-**Note:** Depending on your environment, you can also use an online process involving RDBMS backup/restore and then upgrade the database format.
+    Depending on your environment, you can also use an online process involving RDBMS backup/restore and then upgrade the database format.
 For Db2 however, offline full database backups as well as offline incremental database backups can be restored to a later database version, whereas online backups cannot.

 ## Updating the migrated databases {#section_h5l_l2v_4qb .section}